rloterh/MintSignupClone/README.md

 ## Description
 The rubric of this project is to demonstrate the creation of HTML/ CSS forms by designing a clone of the [Intuit Mint](https://mint.intuit.com/) signup page.
-The specification for this project is a part of the Odin Project.
+The specification for this project is a part of [The Odin Project](https://www.theodinproject.com/).

 ## Library Directory 📙